emrekavur/CHAOS-evaluation/README.md

 *In CHAOS challenge, we have received many questions about why we are using multiple metrics instead of using just a single metric (such as DICE as many papers in literature).
 This mini-experiment was designed to analyze the output of evaluation metrics under different segmentation artifacts.
 There are reference data(ref.png), an original sgmentation(seg1.png) and some modified versions of seg1.png with different kind of artefacts(seg2.png ... seg7.png).
 As it can be observed from metric results, each metric has advantages and disadvantages about determining particular errors in segmented volumes.
 Also, DICE does not generate significant results in many cases.
 We hope that this experiment clarifies some questions about usage of multiple metrics.*

 ## Python Version
-We also implemented the code in Python because of high demands from many scientist. `example.py` and `CHAOSMetrics.py` files are Python implementation of `example.m` and `CHAOSMetrics.m` files.
+We also implemented the code in Python because of high demands from many scientist. `example.py` and `CHAOSMetrics.py` files are Python implementation of `example3D.m` and `CHAOSMetrics.m` files.

 ### Requirements
 The evaluation code written in Python 3.7 an it needs the libraries below.
 (They are presented with used versions.)